 ids contains n names of transform feedback objects to be deleted.
 After a transform feedback object is deleted it has no contents, and its name is again unused.

+Unused names in ids that have been marked as used for the purposes of Gen-TransformFeedbacks are marked as unused again.
 Unused names in ids are silently ignored, as is the value zero.
 The default transform feedback object cannot be deleted.
 If an active transform feedback object is deleted its name immediately becomes unused, but the underlying object is not deleted until it is no longer active (see section D.1).